Macros Made Simple And How You Can Lose Weight With Macros For Women

 Personal Weight Loss Results Using Macros For Women

-I gained over 40 pounds during my pregnancy which was more than the recommended amount.
+I gained over 40 pounds during my first pregnancy and 50 pounds during my third pregnancy which was more than the recommended amount.
 And if it wasn’t for the help of macros and knowing my food groups, I would not have been able to lose all of my baby weight and more at the rate I did.

 The only secret to losing my baby weight was eating high protein meals while focusing on eating what I enjoyed in moderation.